 We need one another to grow in Christ.

 First, our Growth Groups are the main context for pastoral care.
 Care happens best in established relationships.
 These small groups are where we can get to know one another deeply, to spend time with each other, study God’s word together, provide for many practical needs, and pray for one another’s needs.
 Normally in these groups, people will connect to a few people more closely.
 Over time, they’ll feel more comfortable in sharing personal joys and achievements, struggles and sins.
 Practical care can be provided more directly and effectively during times of acute difficulty.

 Secondly, St Andrew’s also provides practical care through our ‘CARE Fund’ (Community Aid Relief and Emergency).
 This fund exists to provide financial support for church members going through challenging times or crisis.
 This fund is also used to give support to asylum seekers and refugees.

-Thirdly, pastoral staff are setting up support groups for church members going through more acute difficulties.
-These difficulties include bereavement, divorce, and addiction, which are beyond the ability of Growth Groups to provide appropriate care.
-And as always, our pastoral staff are always available to meet individually with church members in need of care.
+Thirdly, pastoral staff are available to meet with church members who are going through more acute difficulties.
+These difficulties include bereavement, divorce, and addiction, which are often beyond the ability of Growth Groups to provide appropriate care.
+Sometimes support groups are also set up for people going through similar experiences (such as bereavement).

 If you would like to learn more about what’s happening in our community, receive stories, scripture reading, prayer points and catch up on previous sermons, click to subscribe.